When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 The Solution

-1. Look for blockages: Check for obstructions in the venting, airflow, and water flow.
+1. Check for restrictions: Look for blockages in the venting, air intake, or water flow.

-2. Check the heat exchanger: Make sure the heat exchanger is working.
+2. Inspect the heat exchanger: Cracks or blockages in the heat exchanger can cause this fault.

 Error Code 16